privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 2. The sign up period ends and the voting period begins, Eve bribes Alice to oppose option A
 3. Alice casts a message for option A, in which she simultaneously:
    - Votes in opposition of A
-   - Changes her keypair through submitting a new public key
+   - Changes her keypair by submitting a new public key
 4. Eve is uncertain whether Alice has voted for her preference due to the secrecy of the message, regardless she assumes confirmation upon receiving the transaction hash
 5. Alice broadcasts a message from the new keypair registered in step 3 and casts a vote in support of poll A in turn, voiding her initial vote in opposition

-Eve is doubtful whether her request was actually satisfied and is unaware to Alice casting a new vote to void the first, she decides not compensate Alice because of the uncertainty surrounding her compliance.
+Eve is doubtful whether her request was actually satisfied and is unaware of Alice casting a new vote to void the first, she decides not to compensate Alice because of the uncertainty surrounding her compliance.

 ### 3.3.
 Gatekeeper contract

 The gatekeeper contract is an abstraction of logic that any deployment of MACI can modify.
 It is a way to whitelist signups to the system.
-For example, a custom gatekeeper contract may only allow addresses which own a certain ERC721 token for registration.
+For example, a custom gatekeeper contract may only allow addresses that own a certain ERC721 token for registration.

 ### 3.4.
 Initial voice credit proxy